Tikkun v’Or Member Contributions: Three-Part Financial Structure

 Finances should never be a barrier to Tikkun v’Or membership.
 However, to ensure the long-term viability of the temple, we ask that you please think seriously about your level of support and follow the suggested guidelines to the best of your ability.
 Dues, gifts and fees are all fully tax deductible.

-The income-based (“fair share”) dues are 1.6% of household income from all sources.
+2) The income-based (“fair share”) dues are 1.6% of household income from all sources.
 The sliding scale dues structure reflects our community’s commitment to justice and fairness.
+These are guidelines.
+Please pay as circumstances allow.

 Our projected budget depends on most members self-assessing and paying at the 1.6% level.
 However, if life circumstances affect your ability to pay dues at the target level or at the times indicated, please self-assess at a lower level or adjust the payment schedule as needed.
+You can also contact us, Laurie Willick and Sue Merkel firstname.lastname@example.org, to discuss your dues at any time.
 Finances should never be a barrier to Tikkun v’Or membership.

-Fees for our religious school and b’nei mitzvah program help cover the costs of these programs.
-If school fees pose a financial hardship, please be in touch with us, Lauren Korfine and Shira Reisman (firstname.lastname@example.org), to make an adjustment.
+Fees for the Jewish Learning Experiences (JLE) program and b’nei mitzvah program help cover the costs of these programs.
+If school fees pose a financial hardship, please be in touch with the TVO presidents, Sue Merkel and Laurie Willick, at email@example.com , to make an adjustment.
 Note that first-year families with students in grades K-5 are given the option of paying a slightly higher school fee that includes temple membership (i.e., if this option is chosen, other temple membership dues are waived for that first year).
-Please contact our school administrator, Naomi Wilensky (email@example.com), with questions about fees or registration.
+Please contact our school administrator, Naomi Wilensky firstname.lastname@example.org, with questions about fees or registration.